kenbrant1/Timewave_Synthesizer/README.md

 How to run:

-- There is the 8-stringed synthesizer and the 3-stringed synthesizer to choose from
+- There is the 8-stringed synthesizer and the 3-stringed synthesizer to choose from, and program songs using the "timewavesynth8 script.scd" file

 - Simply evaluate the file in Supercollider IDE to run the synthesizer.
 Instructions can be found at the top of the file.